HubSpot/Singularity/Docs/webhooks.md

 #### Request

-Request webhooks are sent every time a request is created, deleted, or updated - as well as when it's state changes (it becomes paused or enters cooldown.)
+Request webhooks are sent every time a request is created, deleted, or updated - as well as when its state changes (because it is paused or enters cooldown.)

 Request webhooks are in the format of [SingularityRequestHistory](reference/api.md#-singularityrequesthistory) objects.